Maniviper33/base-builder/README.md

-Day 4 update on base based
+Day 4 update on base based.